REALSDEALS/pcHealth/README.md

 ### More information regarding on how to install and use it:

 - Download this repository.
-- Extract it to the desktop to be sure that it will run with full permissions.
+- Extract it to the DESKTOP to be sure that it will run with full permissions.
 - Open the `scripts` folder and choose your preferred method by choosing the `CMD` or `PowerShell` folder.
 - Open the file in the chosen folder and read the rules carefully.
 - Enter in the number of the desired command that you want to run.
 (Number + ENTER)